Back-Up & Sync a USB Device to Google Drive on Mac in 2025

 Stop Google Drive Desktop Notifications

-Here’s how to stop google drive popups for adding a Device as Backup Drive.
+Here’s how to stop Google Drive popups for adding a device as a backup drive.

 You may want to avoid seeing a notification from Google Drive when you connect any device to your Mac.
-So you can stop Google Drive from notifying you to back up the device you connect to your Mac.
-For that, you can go to the Google Drive Preferences from the Drive icon in the Menu bar.
+This will prevent Google Drive from notifying you to back up any device that you connect to your Mac.
+For that, you can go to Google Drive Preferences by clicking the Drive icon in the menu bar.

 google-drive-preferences-settings